 Copyright 2017 Susan Burneson.
 All rights reserved.
-Kindly ask permission before reproducing any content.
+Kindly ask permission before reproducing any content on the website.

 For the next five weeks, the blog focuses on the often-dry creek east of Brentwood Elementary and Brentwood Park.
 Some call the creek Arroyo Seco or Arroyo Seca.
 I discovered it also has other names.

 In 2003, I began researching neighborhood history.
 I was surprised to discover maps, including a recent one from the United States Geological Survey (Austin East), and City of Austin and Federal Emergency Management Agency documents online that refer to our waterway as Hancock Creek or the Hancock Branch of Shoal Creek.
 I thought of all the places with the name Hancock in Central Austin and knew there must have been a prominent Hancock family who lived here, so I continued searching.
 About that same time, Jean Graham shared with me a 1950s property abstract for a home in Crestview.
 A few years later, neighbor Julie Chappell gave me an abstract for a Violet Crown Heights property.
 They have been invaluable, since they include references to the Hancocks and other families who have lived here over many years.